SharePoint/sp-dev-provisioning-templates/tenant/ContosoWorkshop/README.md

 This site could be associated to a workshops hub site to aggregate workshop information from multiple workshops.

+PIC

 Notice that you can easily extend the initially provisioned site for example by doing following modifications:

 - Include registration web part using PowerApps (not present by default)
 - Include Yammer discussion web part for enabling attendees to discuss the workshop even before it happens

+## Template content

+Template contains following structures and assets:

+- New site collection using communication site template, unless applied on top of existing site
+- Custom welcome page
+- Sample image content used in the template

+**Notice** - If applied on top of existing communication site, welcome page content will be overridden.

+## Full layout

+Below picture shows the expected layout from this template.

 ![Full layout](./full-layout-workshop.png)